 Give it a go

 Can I go 100% whole food or plant-based?
 I’ve already tried.
 I can’t.
 While I prefer vegetables to meat most of the time, I do like a flame-grilled steak or chicken tikka masala once in a while.
 Other than that, I never really like processed food, not even pasta sauce, dressing or anything like that.
-I prefer homemade stuff, like fresh tomatoes for pasta sauce (I was so stubborn I wouldn’t even use chopped tomatoes in a tin) and fresh lemon juice for salad dressing.
-Just healthier, and taste better. 🙂
+I prefer homemade stuff, like fresh lemon juice for salad dressing and fresh tomatoes for pasta sauce.
+For a long time I was so stubborn I wouldn’t even use chopped tomatoes in a tin!

 Switching from takeaways to home cooking and from store-bought stuff to homemade stuff take a bit of determination.
 Who’s got all that time to make everything at home anyway?!
 But once you get used to it, you’ll soon realise cooking at home isn’t just much healthier, it’s fun too!